 You can see my lame effort to make it presentable by sprinkling it with black sesame seeds. 🤦🏻♀️😆 But then I nailed it!

-For those who love to keep things simple, this milk bread is the best.
+This milk bread is the best for those who love to keep things simple.
 You won't find any complicated steps in this recipe!

 🛒 Ingredients and Notes